Shakespeare through the reflection of his plays

 Welcome, good Robin.
 Do you see this sweet sight?

-Now I’m starting to pity Titania for being so infatuated.
+Now I’m starting to pity Titania for

 I ran into her recently at the edge of the forest.